alexthattalks/examples/README.md

  Now you can run this Workflow each month by launching it, entering the required date, and running the workflow.

+# UPDATE 2: Using Job Template for Errata

+1. Use the Workflow from Update 1 for monthly patching publish and promotes.

+2. If you need to add a specific RHSA to content views after the monthly patching, launch the Job Template directly, and fill out the survey for each version of RHEL.

 # MAIN SETUP INSTRUCTIONS: